-The best-known wind energy plant currently in Jamaica is the Wigton Wind Farm in Rose Hill, Manchester.
+The best-known wind plant currently in Jamaica is the Wigton Wind Farm in Rose Hill, Manchester.
 A subsidiary of the Petroleum Corporation of Jamaica, the Wigton Wind Farm is the largest renewable energy facility in the English-speaking Caribbean.
 As of 2016, the farm was producing energy at a capacity up to 62.7MW and 3.7% of Jamaica’s total electricity generation.

-Another wind energy project was set up in 2016 by Blue Mountain Renewables Jamaica Wind Limited, and this is the largest private-sector renewable energy project in the country (the project is funded by loans from the Overseas Private Investment Corporation (OPIC), the International Finance Corporation (IFC), and the IFC-Canada Climate Change Programme).
+Another wind project was set up in 2016 by Blue Mountain Renewables Jamaica Wind Limited, and this is the largest private-sector renewable energy project in the country (the project is funded by loans from the Overseas Private Investment Corporation (OPIC), the International Finance Corporation (IFC), and the IFC-Canada Climate Change Programme).
 The 36-MegaWatt facility consists of turbines set up in Postdam, St Elizabeth, and is expected to satisfy about 3% of Jamaica’s energy demand, generating approximately 120,000 MW of energy each year for about 15,000 customers.

-The environmental advantages of wind energy are extremely important, as it reduces the reliance of the country on burning harmful fossil fuels to produce energy.
+The environmental advantages of the wind are extremely important, as it reduces the reliance of the country on burning harmful fossil fuels to produce energy.
 For example, the BMR Jamaica project is expected to reduce greenhouse gas emissions by about 66,000 tonnes per year (which is the same as taking 13,000 cars off the road!).
-Also, wind energy is a renewable energy source, so there is no chance that the fuel might one day “run out” or be “used up”.
+Also, wind is a renewable energy source, so there is no chance that the fuel might one day “run out” or be “used up”.

 And aside from the environmental impact, it’s also great for our pockets!
-Wind energy is expected to be some of the cheapest electricity available on Jamaica’s grid (Whoopee!)
+Wind is expected to be some of the cheapest electricity available on Jamaica’s grid (Whoopee!)

 Wind energy producers are able to sell back their electricity to JPS, cutting the costs associated with energy production and hopefully reducing electricity payments for customers.